7 questions to help you make the right choice

-With the insecurity surrounding the job application process, having to pick between two offers is certainly a good problem to have.
-But it can be a problem, nonetheless.
+Choosing between job offers is certainly a good problem to have.
+Even with the insecurity surrounding the job application process, it can be a problem, nonetheless.

 What do I remember from the interview?

 Monster career expert Vicki Salemi told the site about clues to think about when deciding between offers.

 “Weigh any red flags that emerged during the interview.
 Was the boss checking emails while you were speaking?
 Or did the interview last until 7 p.m. and was the office was still full of people working?…Candidates often overlook one of the most important and intangible factors—their boss.
 How well did you get along with that prospective manager?
 Did you like him or her?”
 Salemi told Monster.

 Also think about if you’ll want to be associated with this employer — and its culture — for the rest of your career, no matter where you go.

 Will this job help me get what I want in work and life?